JustKappaMan/Helpful-Information/information/Recover-BIOS-after-Linux-installation-on-Lenovo-G580-20157.md

 # Recover BIOS after Linux installation on Lenovo G580 (20157)

+> [!CAUTION]
+> I assume that if you still have Linux installed, it will stop booting!

 * Download the BIOS update utility from [the Lenovo website](https://pcsupport.lenovo.com/us/en/products/laptops-and-netbooks/lenovo-g-series-laptops/lenovo-g580-notebook/20157/downloads/driver-list/) that matches your OS architecture.
 I'm not sure about the version, I used `62CN97WW`.
 * Run it from cmd with the `/ext` flag.